Air France may revise strike cost higher - source

-PARIS Air France may revise the cost of a two-week pilots strike higher to as much as 400 million euros (313.30 million pounds) due to losses from cancelled bookings, a source close to the company said on Friday.
+PARIS Oct 3 Air France may revise the cost of a two-week pilots strike higher to as much as 400 million euros ($500 million) due to losses from cancelled bookings, a source close to the company said on Friday.

 The company has so far said that the strike, which ended on Sunday, cost 300 million euros.